 Okay.
 After all, how do you say no to a delusion that manifested?
 And so, Cat sat two teacups down on the coffee table.
 She looked at the woman and paused before speaking, then said, “By the way, my name is Cat.
 Cat Dubois.
 What’s yours?”

 With a radiant warm smile the woman said, “Finally we get to meet.
 I am Eleanor, Ms. Catherine Dubois.
-Oh for a hundred years, I’ve waited for this moment.”
+Oh for five-hundred-years, I’ve waited for this moment.”